Athletics: IAAF ethics board closes investigation into Coe

 “The investigation did not find any evidence inconsistent with that position.”

+Damian Collins, chair of the DCMS committee, said he stood by the report.

+“Lord Coe either knew more than he suggested he did when he gave evidence to the committee, or he knew enough about the Shobukhova (matter) to have asked more questions about it within the IAAF at the time,” he said in a statement.

-Writing by Brian Homewood; Editing by Christian Radnedge
+Writing by Brian Homewood; Editing by Christian Radnedge and Pritha Sarkar